Abdiggity/Abdiggity/README.md

 ---

-**Current Focus:** Seeking Data Scientist / ML Engineer roles in healthcare, aviation, or regulated industries where interpretability and data integrity are mission-critical.
+**🔍 Current Focus:** Seeking Data Scientist / ML Engineer roles in healthcare, aviation, or regulated industries where interpretability and data integrity are mission-critical.

 ---

-*"Evidence-based decisions only matter when they're explainable, interpretable, and built on trustworthy data."*
+⭐ *"Evidence-based decisions only matter when they're explainable, interpretable, and built on trustworthy data."*